When you are looking to start up a website and put ads on your website, it is essential to understand some differences between the different ad terms.

 What Exactly Is EPMV?

 When you start working with Ezoic or any other type of Ads provider, you will have to learn and understand a lot of new jargon.
-This is perhaps one of the most complex parts of becoming a new publisher and starting to try to earn publishing income off your blog posts.
+This is perhaps one of the most complex parts of becoming a new publisher and trying to earn publishing income off your blog posts.

 EPMV stands for the total Earnings Per Thousand Visitors.
-In short, it is the amount of money you will earn each time 1,000 visitors come to visit your website.
+In short, it is the money you will earn each time 1,000 visitors visit your website.
 So if you have 30,000 people visiting your website, you need to consider this with visitors in 1,000 blocks.

 In straightforward terms, EPMV is the amount that Ezoic is calculating that you will learn per 1,000-page visit.
 Now, this is not pageviews but actual people who visit your site and what the advertisers are willing to pay to advertise for your 1,000-page visitor blocks.